Metastatic Breast Cancer

 - Cancer cells penetrate into the circulatory or lymph system.
 Cancer cells travel through the walls of nearby lymph vessels or blood vessels.

 - Migration through circulation.
-Cancer cells are carried by the lymph system and the bloodstream to other parts of the body.
+Cancer cells are carried by the lymph system and/or the bloodstream to other parts of the body.

 - Cancer cells lodge in capillaries.
 Cancer cells stop moving as they are lodged in capillaries at a distant location and divide and migrate into the surrounding tissue.

 - New small tumors grow.
-Cancer cells form small tumors at the new location (called micrometastases.)
+Cancer cells form small tumors at the new location elsewhere in the body (called micrometastases).

 What Are The Symptoms Of Metastatic Breast Cancer?